 Twitter this week landed streaming rights to a 10-game package of Thursday Night Football games next season for a surprisingly modest $10 million, edging out rival bids from Verizon, Amazon and Yahoo, at least one of which reportedly came in 50 percent higher than Twitter’s offer.
 Another rival, Facebook, reportedly dropped out of the bidding last week over objections to the advertising framework imposed on the deal by the NFL.

 Twitter, in fact, will get minimal advertising rights as part of the deal.
-As a technical matter, it will be rebroadcasting the CBS and NBC feeds of the nfl_gamegames, which the networks will also be streaming over their own, authenticated TV Everywhere platforms as part of their $450 million deal to broadcast the games, and the networks will be handling the bulk of the ad sales for both broadcast and digital channels.
+As a technical matter, it will be rebroadcasting the CBS and NBC feeds of the games, which the networks will also be streaming over their own, authenticated TV Everywhere platforms as part of their $450 million deal to broadcast the games, and the networks will be handling the bulk of the ad sales for both broadcast and digital channels.
 Twitter will get a little bit of inventory around the margins to sell, plus some pre-game, player-created spots on Periscope.
 The deal is basically a $10 million brand-building exercise for micro-blogging and live streaming platform.

 The games, in fact, will be available for free, without authentication, both on Twitter’s own platform and across its entire, syndicated global footprint.